georgekjolly/BerkelyAIandML-PA-2/README.md

 **Performance Evaluation**

-**Best Model:** The Ridge Regression model with a polynomial degree of 4 and an alpha of 100 provided the most accurate predictions for both the training and test datasets.
+**Best Model:** The Ridge Regression model with a polynomial degree of 5 and an alpha of 1000 provided the most accurate predictions for both the training and test datasets.

-Key Performance Metrics:
+**Key Performance Metrics:**

-R² (Train): 0.698
+R² (Train): 0.7131

-R² (Test): 0.624
+R² (Test): 0.6575

-Train MSE: 70,365,331
+Train MSE: 66,797,167

-Test MSE: 88,714,756
+Test MSE: 83,609,049

 These metrics indicate a good balance between model complexity and performance, with a decent fit on both training and testing data.

 **Feature Importance**